When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 What is the traffic light system?

-Countries will be assigned to different colours based on a range of Covid-19 health metrics and these colours will indicate not only the risk in each country, but also the tests and quarantine periods required.
+Countries have been assigned different colours based on a range of Covid-19 health metrics and these colours indicate not only the risk in each country, but also the tests and quarantine periods required.
+Find out which countries are on the green list.

-Should I book a holiday to Spain, Greece, Turkey, Portugal or Cyprus for travel before 17 May?
+Should I book a holiday to Portugal this summer?

 Should I book a holiday to Spain this summer?